Disability insurance by top rated

 disability insurance contract with "specialty own-occupation language".

 The policy should deem your specialty as your occupation.
-One

 should also make certain that the contract offers the longest own-occ